LucasHJin/obsidian-notes/6 - Full Notes/University/econ101 - Test 2 Review.md

 			- Want immunity without paying → underproduction
 	- *Club good* → can be excludable (monopoly)
 - **Solutions to externality:** change incentives so that decision makers *internalize* the effect of their choices on bystanders
-	- *Private bargaining* → can solve externality problem with private bargaining if costless and property rights are clearly established
+	- *Private bargaining* → can solve externality problem with private bargaining if costless and property rights are clearly established (**coase theorem**)
 		- I.e. no government intervention → just between bystanders and decision maker
 		- I.e. stopping music by paying a person, strategic investment, merger
 	- *Corrective tax/subsidy* → might produce more/less than socially optimal (give them a tax/subsidy equal to the marginal external cost/benefit)